What is Child Nutrition Reauthorization, or CNR?

-If you’re involved in child health in any way, you’ve probably been hearing the words “child nutrition reauthorization,” or CNR, get tossed around quite a bit.
-Advocates in the child nutrition world have been busy talking about it and what it means for schools.
+If you’re involved in child health in any way, you’ve probably heard the words “child nutrition reauthorization,” or CNR, get tossed around at some point.
+Advocates in the child nutrition world spend a lot of time focusing on CNR and what it means for school nutrition and student health.
 So, what is CNR?
 And more importantly, why should you care?

 It sounds like the name of a bill, but CNR is actually a process, not a law-to-be.
 Child nutrition reauthorization is the process when Congress scrutinizes and updates laws that govern all child nutrition programs.
 These programs include school lunch and breakfast, summer meals, after-school meals, and more—it’s a pretty big deal.

 The CNR process generally occurs every five years.
 However, the last time Congress reauthorized these programs was more than a decade ago— when it passed the Healthy, Hunger-Free Kids Act in 2010.
 That means schools and meal providers are operating under outdated laws that don’t reflect the current needs of kids and families.